Merzasphor/MWSE/docs/source/types/tes3faction.md

 ### `attributes`

+*Read-only*.
 An array-style table holding the two attributes that govern advancement.

 **Returns**: